3 Not-to-Miss Stops Along the Road

 Several miles beyond Farragut State Park, Bayview overlooks Scenic Bay, the southern gateway to Lake Pend Oreille.
 An early logging and limestone quarry center, Bayview boomed during World War II while the Farragut Naval Training Station was operational.
 The town has groceries, boat launches and moorage as well as a number of small resorts.
 Houseboats lining the shore provide the air of a seaside resort.
 The Navy still maintains an underwater research facility at the southern edge of town.

 Returning to Highway 95 and heading south brings you into Hayden, a northern suburb of Coeur d’Alene.
-Hayden Lake, on the eastern edge of town, runs seven miles along the base of the timbered Coeur d’Alene Mountains, with many arms extending into the mountains that give it a shoreline totaling 40 miles.
+Hayden Lake, on the eastern edge of town, runs 7 miles along the base of the timbered Coeur d’Alene Mountains, with many arms extending into the mountains that give it a shoreline totaling 40 miles.
 Hayden’s crystal-clear waters, sandy beaches and picturesque forested shores make it one of North Idaho’s most beautiful and popular lakes.

 – Top photo of Historic Rivers Passage Near Dover courtesy of Visit Idaho